Ax-LED/MMM-Dreambox/README.md

 # MMM-Dreambox
-A module to connect a Dreambox or a Enigma2 Receiver (like VU or VU+) to MagicMirror
+A module to connect a Dreambox or a Enigma2 Receiver (like VU or VU+) to MagicMirror.

 ## Installing the module
 Clone this repository in your `~/MagicMirror/modules/` folder `( $ cd ~MagicMirror/modules/ )`: